dkirkpatrick-creator/mywork/README.md

 # mywork
-Just a repository filled with my work
+Just a repository filled with my work.
+This is, in reality, a test of github as I try to familiarize myself with it as I continue on my career path in CSC.
+Carry on...